DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

   end
 ~~~

 The code will create a data action that will make an object with data for a Gantt chart.
-It will contain a list of events and a list of links.
+It will contain a list of tasks and a list of links.
-The dates of events should be converted into appropriate strings.
+The dates of tasks should be converted into appropriate strings.

 ###Task Controller